Talking to your MP about wind energy

 The UK is the windiest country in Europe meaning we could power ourselves several times over using wind power alone.
 According to the Energy Savings Trust 40% of all wind in Europe blows over the UK.
 Therefore, wind power can play an important part in the UK’s energy mix.

-Onshore wind is now the cheapest form of electricity generation in the UK but it has faced many set backs in government policy.
-Government data shows that over 3/4s (73%) of the public now support the use of onshore wind and only 7% oppose.
-Among MPs, there can be confusion around the levels of opposition to onshore wind, so it is important to highlight to your MP these high levels of public support for onshore wind.
+Onshore wind is now the cheapest form of electricity generation in the UK, though only 8% of MPs are aware of this.
+Government data shows that over 3/4s (73%) of the public now support the use of onshore wind and only 2% strongly oppose.
+However, a 2018 survey found that MPs consistently overestimate opposition to onshore wind, with 52% of MPs believing that strong opposition to onshore wind is over 20%.
+It is therefore clear that among MPs, there can be confusion around the levels of opposition to onshore wind, so it is important to highlight to your MP these high levels of public support for onshore wind.

 Once the current projects are complete, there are very few plans to build any more onshore wind farms due to a lack of government support since 2015: